carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 16S region, so amplicon metagenomes cannot directly tell us a lot about the metabolic functions found in each genome, altough educated guesses can be made by knowing which genes are commonly found in every identified species.

 <a href="{{ page.root }}/fig/metagenomic workflow.png">
   <img src="{{ page.root }}/fig/metagenomic workflow.png" alt="Cog Metagenome" />
 </a>

+## On metadata

+Once we have choosen the most adequate type of metagenome for our study, it is important to take extensive notes on the origin of our samples, and how we treated them.
+These notes are the metadata, or data about our data, and it is crucial to undestand and interpret the results that we are going to obtain later on our metagenomic analysis.
+Most of the times, the differences that we observe when comparing metagenomes can be correlated to the metadata, which is why we must include a whole section of our experimental design to the metadata that we expect to collect, and record it carefully.

+> ## Amplicon or Shotgun?
+>
+> Suppose you would like to compare the gut microbiome of people affected by a rather nasty bacterial disease against the gut microbiome of healty people.
+> Which type or metagenomics would you choose?
+> Which type of metadata would be useful to record?
+{: .discussion}

 ## Cuatro Ciénegas
 <a href="{{ page.root }}/fig/md-01-data-Stromatolites.jpeg">
   <img src="{{ page.root }}/fig/md-01-data-Stromatolites.jpeg" alt="Cuatro Cienegas" />
 </a>

-Cuatro Ciénegas is an oasis in the mexican desert that can be a model for a [lost world](https://elifesciences.org/articles/38278).
-Cuatro Ciénegas shows high content of sulphur and magnesium but little phosphorus and nutrients, conditions that resemble the ones found in the ancient seas.
-Some of the few live stromatolite can be found at the lagoons of the Basin.

-> ## Amplicon or Shotgun?
->
-> Suppose you would like to compare the microbiome of sintomatic vs asintomatic pacients in certain disease.
-> Which type or metagenomics would you choose?
-> If you were to investigate variation of a certain gene in a microorganisms community would you use amplicon
-> or shotgun metagenomics?
-> In which cases would you use shotgun metagenomics?
-{: .discussion}

-## Data
+During this lesson we will work with actual metagenomic information, so we should we familiarized with it.

+The metagenomes that we will use were collected in Cuatro Ciénegas, an oasis in the mexican desert whose enviromental conditions are often linked to the ones present in
+[ancient seas](https://elifesciences.org/articles/38278).
+The Cuatro Ciénegas basin has a higher than average content of sulphur and magnesium but lower concentrations of phosphorus and other nutrients.
+Because of this particular conditions,

   - The data we are going to use are part of a
   [study about responses of a microbial community to nutrient enrichment](https://elifesciences.org/articles/49816) led by Jordan Okie in cuatro Cienegas.